grayy921013/SmartWatch/README.md

 # SmartWatch
-Thesis project on Apple Watch relating to heartrate.
+Thesis project on Apple Watch related to heartbeat rate.